sankar-1776/Wissensbar/README.md

 I love coding and spend a lot of time doing so, and therefore, I will most definitely keep updating the Wissensbar Calculator, and in the process, make it more user-friendly and I will also add more features and stuff to it.
 The Wissensbar Calculator is also one of the first *Python* projects that I have started in a long while, and I intend to keep it running and updating it as much as possible.
 I will keep updating the program so that it becomes more and more user-friendly and more like a Command Line.

+### Latest Release:
+The latest release of the Wissensbar Calculator is the 1.1.0 version.
+This version came out with color coding for the user interface.
+It makes that console window and the user's use of it look more and more professional, as well as organized like it is in Linux Terminals.
+It is by far, one of the best upgrades to the Wissensbar Calculator, but it did come at a price...

+Now, I could hide this issue from you, but then that wouldn't help you or me.
+So, in order for us to have a program that is very user friendly and immaculate in its functionings, I will need your help.
+If you spot any unexpected error, possibly something that you don't understand, then please remeber, that is possibly a part of the price that we payed for this color coded version.

  ---

 ## Contacting Me: